IQSS/dataverse/doc/sphinx-guides/source/api/external-tools.rst

 Unless your tool runs entirely in a browser, you may have integrated server-side software with your Dataverse installation.
 If so, please double check that your software is listed in the :doc:`/admin/integrations` section of the Admin Guide and if not, please open an issue or pull request to add it.
 Thanks!

-If you've thought to yourself that there ought to be an app store for Dataverse software external tools, you're not alone.
+If you've thought to yourself that there ought to be an app store for Dataverse Platform external tools, you're not alone.
 Please see https://github.com/IQSS/dataverse/issues/5688 :)

 Demoing Your External Tool
 ++++++++++++++++++++++++++

-https://demo.dataverse.org is the place to play around with the Dataverse software and your tool can be included.
+https://demo.dataverse.org is the place to play around with the Dataverse Platform and your tool can be included.
 Please email support@dataverse.org to start the conversation about adding your tool.
 Additionally, you are welcome to open an issue at https://github.com/GlobalDataverseCommunityConsortium/dataverse-ansible which already includes a number of the tools listed above.

 Announcing Your External Tool
 +++++++++++++++++++++++++++++